brekk/raconteur-scribe/README.coffee.md

 # raconteur-scribe

-The Scribe is tied of the [raconteur][] module, which offers additional functionality (such as easy template management and a clean programmatic interface) but you can use this module independently as well.
+The scribe is tied of the [raconteur][] module, which offers additional functionality (such as easy template management and a clean programmatic interface) but you can use this module independently as well.

+[raconteur]: https://www.npmjs.com/package/raconteur "The raconteur module"

 ## Installation